Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Under Virginia's supervision, the Virginia Department of Social Services (VDSS) controls foster care operations.
 Each county and city operates through its local social services department, which oversees daily childcare responsibilities, creates support plans for families, and delivers foster parent assistance.
 The agencies supervise children's placement into safe homes while ensuring foster parents receive essential support.

 - Statewide programs and nonprofit partners help foster care by providing educational programs and resources through training for families.
-Social organizations sponsor educational programs while offering specialized counseling support to help children flourish.
+Social organizations sponsor educational programs and offer specialized counseling support to help children thrive.

 - These agencies share a unified purpose to safeguard children while offering assistance to families during their recovery process.